 The legal basis for the processing of personal data using cookies is Art.
 6 (1) (b) GDPR.
 Our legitimate interest lies in the user-friendly provision of our website and the improvement of the quality and content of our website.

-It is not possible to subscribe to an e-mail newsletter directly on the Orth Kluth website.
-However, we will inform you on our website about the most recent legal topics and decisions.
-You also have the individual option of giving us your consent to receiving an e-mail newsletter informing you about legal topics.
-If you have given us your consent to receiving a newsletter, we will inform you regularly by e-mail about current legal developments and events of Orth Kluth.
-For this purpose, we will store your e-mail address and your name as well as your contact data.
-The legal basis is Art.
-6 (1) (a) GDPR.
-You may withdraw your consent at any time with future effect.
-In this case, we will no longer send you a newsletter and delete your contact information.
-Irrespective of a withdrawal, this also applies if we have not had any contact with you for a period of two years.
-In the event that we are legally obliged to store your data, your personal data will not be deleted.
+If you wish to receive our e-mail newsletter informing you about current professional topics and events of our law firm, you can give us your consent in this regard.
+After you have given us your consent to send you a newsletter, we will inform you regularly by e-mail about current legal updates and events of Orth Kluth.
+For this purpose, we will store your e-mail address and your name as well as your contact details.
+The legal basis for this is Art.
+6 para.
+1 lit. a GDPR.
+You can revoke your consent at any time with effect for the future.
+In this case, we will no longer send you a newsletter.

 If you contact us for press and new business enquiries by e-mail, your e-mail address will be saved so that we can answer your enquiry.
 In addition, we save the data you voluntarily send us in the e-mail, such as name and address, if this data is also required for processing your request.
 The data will be deleted if they are no longer necessary to achieve the purpose for which they were collected, or we restrict processing in case of a legal obligations to retain data.
 In general, this is the case after having processed your request.
 The data will be deleted by us at the latest one year after the last contact with you.
 This does not apply if we are legally obliged to store your data or if a client relationship develops between you and Orth Kluth as a result of your contact with us and we are therefore legally obliged or entitled to continue processing your personal data.
 In this case you will be separately informed about the processing of your personal data.
 The legal basis for the processing of your data which you submit to Orth Kluth upon establishment of contact is Art.
 6 (1) (b) GDPR.